fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.StreamAnalytics/v1.0.12/New-AzureRmStreamAnalyticsTransformation.md

 ```

 ### -ResourceGroupName
-Specifies the name of the resource group under which to create the azure_2 Stream Analytics transformation.
+Specifies the name of the resource group under which to create the Azure Stream Analytics transformation.

 ```yaml
 Type: String